gregorhunter/zbg/README.md

 on a mac, you need to update .zshrc.

 	open ~/.zshrc

+if this worked, continue to the next line. if this doesn't work and you receive an error message saying the file does not exist, you will need to create it.

+	cd ~
+	touch ./zshrc

 Now copy and paste the following lines of code into the file. you need to change [PATH_TO_FILE] to the directory that you installed zbg.

 	alias zbg="python3 ~/[PATH_TO_FILE]/zbg/zbg.py"

+save and close the file and run the following in your terminal:

+	source ./zshrc

 if you're on linux you'll need to update your .bashrc file.